-Assessment Consideration Range of Conduct Civil Penalty Range Nature Records: Examples: Missing, inaccurate, or incomplete records Activities: Examples: Performance or conduct of activities/processes: inspections, tests, maintenance, meetings, notifications, reports, emergency response, not preparing procedures, not complying with a special permit, not complying with a PHMSA order, or not following procedures Equipment/Facilities: Examples: Equipment not installed, missing, defective, inoperative, not properly sized, or not compatible with transported commodity Records Examples: with transported commodity Examples: equipment Examples: equipment Examples: Equipment not installed, missing, defective, inoperative, not properly sized, or not compatible with transported commodity Examples: Equipment Examples: Equipment \$1,862 Circumstances Operator self-reported the violation to PHMSA (PHMSA includes State Partners) before it was discovered by PHMSA PHMSA or a State partner discovered the violation Public reported the violation to PHMSA (including State Partners) Variable credit \$14,896
+Assessment Consideration Range of Conduct Approximate Civil Penalty Range - Records: Examples: Missing, inaccurate, or incomplete \$1,862 records - Activities: Examples: Performance or conduct of Nature activities/processes: inspections, tests, maintenance, meetings, notifications, reports, emergency response, not preparing procedures, not complying with a special permit, not complying with a PHMSA order, or not following procedures - Equipment/Facilities: \ Examples: Equipment not installed, missing, \$9,310 defective, inoperative, not properly sized, or not · compatible with transported commodity - Operator self-reported the violation to PHMSA Variable credit (PHMSA includes State Partners) before it was discovered by PHMSA Circumstances - PHMSA or a State partner discovered the violation - Public reported the violation to PHMSA (including State Partners)

-Gravity covered by a gas distribution system integrity management program.
+\$14,896 Gravity Violation occurred; however, pipeline safety was minimally affected Violation occurred NOT within an HCA or "could affect" HCA, and NOT within an area required to be covered by a gas distribution system integrity management program.
 This includes violations that do not involve an HCA or specific pipeline facilities.
 Violation occurred within an HCA or "could affect" HCA, or within an area required to be covered by a gas distribution system integrity management program; or the violation is against 49 CFR 193.
-Violation increased the severity of a reportable accident/incident (as defined in §§ 191.3 and 195.50) Violation was a causal factor in a reportable accident /incident (as defined in §§ 191.3 and 195.50) The number of instances of a violation incrementally increases the penalty Accident/Incident Consequences Factor Multipliers for the base penalty applied for any and all assessment considerations: Reportable accident or incident Unintentionally released Gas Hazardous Liquid releases Hospitalization injuries Fatalities Maximum Culpability Based on operator actions before the violation occurred: After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and corrected the non-compliance before PHMSA learned of the violation.
+Violation increased the severity of a reportable accident/incident (as defined in §§ 191.3 and 195.50) Violation was a causal factor in a reportable accident /incident (as defined in §§ 191.3 and 195.50) The number of instances of a violation incrementally increases the penalty Accident/Incident Consequences Factor Multipliers for \$1,862 the base penalty applied for any and all assessment considerations: - Reportable accident or incident - Unintentionally released Gas - Hazardous Liquid releases - Hospitalization injuries - Fatalities Maximum Culpability Based on operator actions before the violation occurred: After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and corrected the non-compliance before PHMSA learned of the violation.
 After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and was in the process of correcting the non-compliance before PHMSA learned of the violation.
 The operator failed to comply with an applicable requirement.
 The operator made a deliberate decision not to comply with an applicable requirement.
 The operator took egregious action (examples: manipulation of records or reconfiguration of equipment) that evidenced an effort to evade compliance or conceal non-compliance. -\$27,930